MicrosoftDocs/powerbi-docs/powerbi-docs/service-share-reports.md

 ---
-title: Ways to share a filtered Power BI report
+title: Filter and share a Power BI report
-description: Learn two ways to filter a Power BI report and share it with coworkers in your organization.
+description: Learn how to filter a Power BI report and share it with coworkers in your organization.
 author: maggiesMSFT
 ms.reviewer: lukaszp
 featuredvideoid: 0tUwn8DHo3s